 But, good news aside, I’ve been thinking a lot about the end of life recently.
 No, I’m not depressed or terminally ill.
 Just like you, I plan to live well beyond my life expectancy.
 Perhaps this heightened awareness of the uncertainty of life has come about due to the coronavirus and totally unrelated albeit tragic recent events within my own circle of friends.
 Sadly, I imagine you don’t have to think very long or hard to remember a friend or loved one who is no longer here.

 In the past few years, I’ve lost three friends to cancer.
 Another friend was recently diagnosed requiring an experimental and risky treatment.
 All are/were young and still in the prime of their lives.
 They didn’t smoke or drink to excess.
 They were just unlucky, to put it mildly.
-One day, all is well, the next day they are undergoing radiation, chemotherapy or refusing treatment altogether so that they can enjoy what little time they have left.
+One day, all was well, and the next day they were undergoing radiation, chemotherapy or refusing treatment altogether so that they could enjoy what little time they had left.
 I have a picture of one of my friends leaving the hospital with his wife and newborn baby.
-Mom and baby pushed in a wheelchair by my friend behind them while pushing his own morphine drip.
-At that point he was terminal and died a few days later.
-He held on just to see the birth of his third child whom he will never know.
+Mom and baby are pushed in a wheelchair by my friend behind them while he also pushes his own morphine drip.
+At that point, he was terminal and died a few days later.
+He held on just to see the birth of his third child, whom he will never know.

-My point in going down this morbid path is to remind us of the finiteness of life (although COVID has surely all made us pause on this point lately) and to encourage us all to plan for the worst.
-This is where insurance – specifically life and disability insurance – can be life-altering decisions for those you leave behind.
-No one likes to think of the scenarios that require these types of coverages.
-But just in my own small network and in a short amount of time I know many families whose lives have been impacted forever by things outside of their control.
+My point in going down this morbid path is to remind us of the finiteness of life (although COVID-19 has surely made us all pause on this point lately) and to encourage us all to plan for the worst.
+This is where insurance — specifically life and disability insurance — can be life-altering decisions for those you leave behind.
+No one likes to think of the scenarios that require these types of coverage.
+But just in my own small network and in a short amount of time, I know many families whose lives have been impacted forever by things outside of their control.

 There are two general types of life insurance: term and whole/permanent life.
 Term life exists for a fixed term while whole life exists for your whole life and includes a savings component called cash value.

-- Term Life pays a guaranteed death benefit if you die during specified term of coverage ranging from 10-30 years.
-Premiums are low and fixed during the specified term, and do not build-up cash value.
+- Term life pays a guaranteed death benefit if you die during the specified term of coverage, ranging from 10 to 30 years.
+Premiums are low and fixed during the specified term and do not build up cash value.

-- Variable life is a permanent life policy with the ability to invest the underlying cash value into investment options, similar to mutual funds.
+- Variable life is a permanent life policy with the option to invest the underlying cash value into investment options, similar to mutual funds.

 - Variable universal life is a permanent life policy combining the features of both variable and universal life policies.

-I’ll use myself as an example; I am the textbook case for needing life insurance.
+I’ll use myself as an example, as I am the textbook case for needing life insurance.
 I’m in my early 40s and the sole bread-winner for my family.
 We have three young kids and a mortgage.
-My own life insurance needs analysis is hefty; three kids to send to college, retirement savings still to be saved and a mortgage to pay off.
-Oh, and don’t forget about those ongoing expenses like bread, milk, diapers, etc. The cost of diapers alone justifies its own policy.
-These needs don’t last forever though; at some point the kids will be out of diapers, educated, mortgage paid-off and retirement savings funded.
+My own life insurance needs analysis is hefty: three kids to send to college, retirement savings still to be saved and a mortgage to pay off.
+And don’t forget about those ongoing expenses like bread, milk, diapers, etc. The cost of diapers alone justifies its own policy.
+These needs don’t last forever though; at some point the kids will be out of diapers and educated, the mortgage paid off, and retirement savings funded.
 I don’t need life insurance for my entire life, just for a defined period.
 So, I’ve opted for term life insurance, which can be more efficient in some situations and more affordable than permanent or whole life insurance.